user search icon shopping cart icon 0 email icon email icon

 Fat Loss

 Importantly, it also promotes muscle mass.
-This highlights another advantage of intermittent fasting over continuous caloric restrictions, which can actually cause muscle loss.
+This highlights another advantage of intermittent fasting over continuous caloric restrictions, which can cause muscle loss.

 Better Sleep